 Since we’ve been in Thailand, the kids have been very curious about all of the monks we see around town.
 They are full of great questions, questions for which we really didn’t know the answers.
 Of course we would often refer to our friend Google for many of them, but they wanted more.
-I knew of a few Monk Chats in town, so I decided to find one that would fit our schedule.
+I knew there was a few Monk Chat Chiang Mai, so I decided to find one that would fit our schedule.
 Read all about our chat and how it gave us a thirst for more learning.

 What is a Monk Chat?